The Software Commandments

 6. Write effectively, speak effectively – keep it short and make it matter to the recipients

 7. Finish your project.
-Know your deadlines, hit them if you can, shout if you realize you can’t
+Know your deadlines, hit them if you can, shout if you realise you can’t

 8. Solve problems, and help others to solve problems too – everyone learns faster that way